IbraTech04/sendokai-subtitles/CONTRIBUTING.md

 *Note: You are more than welcome to use any other dub to create the subtitles, however do keep in mind that some versions (notably the Arabic dub) omit scenes from the original Spanish version.
 This can make it difficult to subtitle the episode, as you may not have all the necessary context, and may create incomplete subtitles.*

 You'll also need a `.srt` editor.
-I personally reccomend and use [Subtitle Edit](https://www.nikse.dk/subtitleedit/), but you can use any `.srt` editor you like.
+I personally recommend and use [Subtitle Edit](https://www.nikse.dk/subtitleedit/), but you can use any `.srt` editor you like.

 ## Step 3: Clone this repository